-Table~\ref{tab:comp_esr} shows that $\nabla$FF mostly has a lower ESR than FS besides condition FF-B. The parameters learned for condition FF-A/B/C using $\nabla$FF are close to the ground truth.
-FS can discover the parameters when attack and release are identical (FF-B), but fail otherwise.
-For LA-2A, $\nabla$FF reasonably captures the analog characteristics (fast attack and slow release, shown in Table~\ref{tab:la2a_params}) of condition E/F. We found FS tends to learn unrealistic settings, such as a very large attack/release time and ratio, as seen in Table~\ref{tab:la2a_params}.
-This is likely due to its simplified design.
+Table~\ref{tab:comp_esr} shows that $\nabla$FF has a lower ESR than FS besides condition FF-B. The parameters learned for condition FF-A/B/C using $\nabla$FF are close to the ground truth.
+FS can only recover the parameters when attack and release are identical (FF-B).
+For LA-2A, $\nabla$FF reasonably captures the analog characteristics (fast attack and slow release, shown in Table~\ref{tab:la2a_params}) of condition E/F. We found FS tends to learn unrealistically large attack/release times and ratios, as seen in Table~\ref{tab:la2a_params}, likely due to its simplified design.